nurujjamanpollob/TextParserLib/README.md

 # TextParserLib
-A light-weight Java library to parse text with identifier and than replace the identifier with it's value. supports both synchronous and asynchronous mode.
+A light-weight Java library to parse text with identifier and then replace the identifier with its value. supports both synchronous and asynchronous mode.

 As this library is very simple, it's also very easy to work with.
 Consider this scenario, where you need to parse this text: